AbleTech/front-end-workshops/README.md

 ## Exercises

-Browse to the `courses` folder and start editing and saving the numbered `.md` files in your favoured editor.
+Browse to the `exercises` folder and start editing and saving the numbered `.md` files in your favoured editor.

 ## Committing your work